controlll/funpayapi/README.md

 After installing the dependencies, you can start using the API in your project.
 Make sure to review the code and customize any settings according to your needs.

 ## Author
-This project was created by Aleksandr Yurov for https://buynstars.com.
+This project was created by Aleksandr Iurov for https://buynstars.com.